Pop Across the Pond: Girls Weekend in London, England

 TRANSPORTATION: Oxford Circus → Marble Arch via Central line towards Hainault via Newbury Park on the Tube (2 min, 2 stops, £2.70)

-Use your caffeine buzz to power a jaunt through Hyde Park.
-Take the Tube to Marble Arch then walk for about 40 minutes along the north edge of this vast, 350-acre green space within the heart of the city.
-Acquired from the monks of Westminster Abbey in 1536, it was intended to be used as hunting grounds by King Henry VIII.
+Use the caffeine buzz to power a jaunt through Hyde Park.
+Take the Tube to Marble Arch then walk for 40 minutes along the north edge of this vast, 350-acre green space within the heart of the city.
+Acquired from the monks of Westminster Abbey in 1536, it was intended to be King Henry VIII’s hunting grounds.
 Since then, this Royal Park has evolved into a public space filled with a wealth of leisure activities, sports, and relaxation amongst nature.

-If you take a more winding route, you’ll pass the man-made Serpentine Lake which is popular for boating and swimming amidst the large flock of swans who call this pond home.
-Princess Diana’s Memorial Fountain sits at the midpoint of the lake, with two free art galleries on either side hosting modern and contemporary art exhibitions— the Serpentine North and South Galleries are open Tuesday through Sunday.
+A more winding route will pass the man-made Serpentine Lake, popular for boating and swimming amidst the large flock of swans who call this pond home.
+Princess Diana’s Memorial Fountain sits at the midpoint, with two free art galleries on either side hosting modern and contemporary art exhibitions—the Serpentine North and South Galleries are open Tuesday through Sunday.

 Notting Hill

-Once you reach the edge of the park, you will have arrived in the colorful neighborhood of Notting Hill.
-You may have heard of this vibrant area from the romantic comedy which shares the same name, starring Julia Roberts and everyone’s favorite British heartthrob, Hugh Grant.
+The edge of the park intersects with the colorful neighborhood of Notting Hill.
+You may know this vibrant area from the romantic comedy which shares the same name, starring Julia Roberts and everyone’s favorite British heartthrob, Hugh Grant.

-The picturesque streets are lined with Victorian townhouses, often painted in bright colors and adorned with beautiful window sill flower boxes.
-This quaint architectural charm makes Notting Hill the perfect place to snap a quintessential “London” flick for the ‘gram like my travel companion did!
+The picturesque streets are lined with Victorian townhouses, often painted in bright colors and adorned with window sill flower boxes.
+This quaint architectural charm makes Notting Hill the perfect place to snap a quintessential London flick for the ‘gram!

-If you happen to visit in August, the annual Notting Hill Carnival occurs at the end of the month featuring one of the world's largest street festivals known for celebrating Caribbean culture, music, and food.
+Visitors in August will experience the annual Notting Hill Carnival at the end of the month, featuring one of the largest street festivals celebrating Caribbean culture, music, and food.

 Portobello Market

 Closed on Sundays, Portobello Market is open the rest of the week.
-You should prioritize visiting on Saturday since this is when the market is in full swing and all the resident vendors from each category are present.
-Self-described as the “world’s largest antiques market,” I was particularly keen to find some vintage jewelry and antique china, walking away with new silver rings and cutlery!
+Prioritize visiting on Saturday since this is when the market is in full swing with all the resident vendors from each category present.
+Self-described as the “world’s largest antiques market,” I was particularly keen to find vintage jewelry and antique china, walking away with new silver rings and cutlery!

 Pro Tip:

 Given large crowds fill Portobello Road to the brim, petty thieves and pickpockets are also common fixtures.
-Be sure to stay diligent, keep an eye on your phone, and wear any bags across your body instead of just hanging them off your shoulder.
+Stay diligent, keep an eye on your phone, and wear bags across your body instead of hanging them off your shoulder.

 Afternoon — Tea Soho Wala